hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac/boundaries.md

 / PRESCRIBED DEPTH : 1.0 ; 1.0 / not use simultaneously with PRESCRIBED ELEVATIONS
 ```

-Alternatives to these keywords can be found in the {ref}`unsteady 2d <tm2d-liq-file>` and {ref}`Gaia <gaia-bc>` tutorials, or section 4.2 of the {{ tm2d }}.
-Note that every `PRESCRIBED ...` row holds to `;` separated values.
-The first and second values apply to the first and second boundaries defined in the `.cli` file.
+Alternative usages of these keywords can be found in the {ref}`unsteady 2d <tm2d-liq-file>` and {ref}`Gaia <gaia-bc>` tutorials, or section 4.2 of the {{ tm2d }}.
+Note that every `PRESCRIBED ...` row separates values for each liquid boundary with a `;` sign.
+Notably, the first and second values apply to the first and second boundaries defined in the `.cli` file, counting from the top of the `.cli` file (see next paragraph).
 If one of these values is `0` (e.g., the second ELEVATION and the first FLOWRATE boundary), Telemac will treat it as a free (`4`) liquid boundary.
-Now, how can we tell what the first and second, or even third, fourth, etc. boundaries are?

-The order of boundaries can be found in the `.cli` file: the first liquid boundary (i.e., the first row starts with either `4` or `5`) is the first liquid boundary.
+The order of boundaries can be found in the `.cli` file: the first node sequence where rows (lines) start with either `4` or `5` (or `6`) is the first liquid boundary.
 Because the mesh generator placed neighboring nodes in neighboring rows, the boundary lines are defined in neighboring rows, too.
 The below box features an example of a downstream boundary defined between nodes 7-12 (global IDs 144-9818).
 Further down in the `.cli` file, another liquid boundary (e.g., `4 5 5`) might be found to define upstream inflows.
 In this case, the downstream boundary is boundary 1 and the upstream boundary is boundary 2, and both are accordingly prescribed in the steering (`.cas`) file.

 ````{admonition} Example of a downstream 5 4 4 (prescribed H) boundary defined in a .cli file
 :class: tip